petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/claritys-search-requirements.md

 ### Enable Searching Content Stored in Other Systems

-Not all of Clarity's data that needs to be searched exists in Liferay.
+Not all of Clarity's data that needs to be searched exists in Liferay yet.
 Clarity has different legacy systems that still contain valuable data that they may want customers or business partners to be able to access.
 By default, Liferay Search works in conjunction with Liferay's indexing framework.
-However, it is possible to configure Liferay Search to search different search indexes through the use of low level search.
-In this way, Clarity has options to still provide search access to other data on legacy systems.
+However, Liferay Search can be configured to access external search indexes using low level search, enabling Clarity to maintain search access to data on their legacy systems.

 ### Deliver Personalized Search Results for Users to see Different Results

 Just like the content itself, Clarity knows that search results are better when they are personalized based on the user that performs the search.
+Segmentation in Liferay enables different page experiences based on user profiles, including the ability to display customized search pages or search results for specific user segments.
 Liferay's Search Blueprints makes it possible to customize search results based on criteria such as roles, user segments, whether a user is new or is a guest, etc. Personalizing the search results in turn means Clarity can keep users engaged with their content.

 ## Conclusion